Hundreds show up for vigil honoring Emma Shafer

 “Emma was committed to every friendship she had and felt a sense of responsibility to care for others, no matter how significantly someone would was in her life,” Shafer’s friend Abby Robinson said.

 “If you knew her — and a lot of us knew her — you knew she never met a stranger,” Reggie Guyton said.
-“Her Joy was infectious.
-Her smile was too thin wide and her eyes sparkle with just the right amount of good trouble.”
+“Her joy was infectious.
+Her smile was wide and her eyes sparkle with just the right amount of good trouble.”

 The 24-year-old Shafer was found stabbed to death in her home last Tuesday.
 She was known for her intense activism in the city.
 She was a part of a number of different groups, including the Faith Coalition for Common Good, the Immigrant Advocacy network, the Resistor Sisterhood and the Contact Ministry.